Cyclic Higgs bundles and the Toledo invariant: Application to the quaternionic -grading

 Let $M=G^\R/H^\R$ be a quaternionic symmetric space, with $G^\R \subseteq G$ a real form of the complex simple Lie group $G$ with Lie algebra $\lieg$.
 Consider the quaternionic grading $\lieg = \bigoplus_{j=-2}^2\lieg_j$ explained above.
 The group $H$ has Lie algebra $\lieg_{-2} \oplus \lieg_0 \oplus \lieg_2$, and the existing theory for the Toledo invariant in Hermitian symmetric spaces \cite{biquard_higgs_2017} (that is, Theorem \ref{amw} for $m=2$), shows that the Toledo invariant for $G^\R$-Higgs bundles (i.e, for $(H,\lieg_{-1} \oplus \lieg_1)$-Higgs pairs) is bounded from above and from below.

 Now let $G_0 \subseteq G$ be the connected subgroup with Lie algebra $\lieg_0$.
-We will apply the results of previous sections to show that the Toledo invariant for $(G_0, \lieg_1 \oplus \lieg_{-2})$-Higgs pairs is bounded from below, and expand them to get a bound from above.
+We will apply the Arakelov--Milnor--Wood inequality of Theorem \ref{amw} to show that the Toledo invariant for $(G_0, \lieg_1 \oplus \lieg_{-2})$-Higgs pairs is bounded from below and, using the specific structure of the quaternionic grading, we will also get a new bound from above.
 These Higgs pairs are no longer related, from the point of view of non-abelian Hodge theory, to the quaternionic real form $G^\R$.

 \begin{theorem} Let $G$ be a complex simple Lie group and $\lieg = \bigoplus_{j=-2}^{2}\lieg_j$ the quaternionic $\Z$-grading on its Lie algebra.
 Let $G_0 \subseteq G$ be the connected subgroup with Lie algebra $\lieg_0$.